I authored this piece on Lake Powell. pessimism, optimism and the age of climate change…

 Me?
 I was right there with my boy in spirit.
 I’m not one for large crowds.
 Too much stimulation from too many sources puts me on edge in a big way.
 I hate it.
 My survival instinct turns on and I’m looking for the door.
 So there I was, staring at Cinderella’s Castle at 9am and wishing I’d brought a suitcase of just beer.
 Nothing else.
 Just Beer.
 In a big damn suitcase.
 Big.

-I write this three weeks later in a café in Vasa, Finland.
+I write this post three weeks after returning from Disney.
+As I write, I’m tucked away in a café in Vasa, Finland.
 The wind is whipping a late winter storm off the ice on the Gulf of Bothnia and The Beatles are crooning some softy in the background.
 The mid-February visit to Walt Disney World seems like a funky dream from here but I’m damn glad for the experience.

 For me, Disney World represents pretty much everything that is wrong with America.
 Conspicuous over consumption, out of control capitalism, tremendous waste, endless lines, police-state-like management mentality, profit before people, marketing to the point of brain washing, sugar-ed up trash food and fat people.
 Yup,there.
 I said it.
 Sure, I’ll go to Politically Correct Hell but at least I’ll go having said my peace.
 I’ve never seen so many fat people in all my life.
 I was shocked.